VertAdam/paint-the-world/README.md

 - [ ] bar chart race animation by team (https://12ft.io/proxy?q=https%3A%2F%2Ftowardsdatascience.com%2Fcreate-a-bar-chart-race-animation-app-using-streamlit-and-raceplotly-e44495249f11)
 - [X] remove 'odd' routes pathways, potentially needing each individual coordinate to be within a few meters of eachother
 - [ ] Make starting area shown on map relevant to users activities
+- [ ] Fix database structure, super clunky at the moment